johng148/Space-Z-Group/TestReport.md

 Sources were found but a need for variety in statistical data is why this was not accepted.
 <br><br>
 7: Money Maker………………………...….Not Accepted As Implemented<br>
-Since the game is not completed and our research on marketability needs to be expanded this was not accepted.
+Research on marketability needs to be expanded this was not accepted.
 <br><br>
-8: Age Appropriateness……….….................Not Accepted As Implemented<br>
+8: Age Appropriateness……….….................Accepted As Implemented<br>
-The storyline is not yet complete, so it has not been fully tested with a broader audience of all ages.
-The storyline and addition of zombies will likely drive the age appropriateness to a teen or adult.
+The game is not rated "E" for Everyone, but it is acceptable for Teens with parental guidance, and adults.
 <br><br>
-9: Representation………………………..…..Not Accepted As Implemented<br>
+9: Representation………………………..…..Accepted As Implemented<br>
-So far all of the NPCs that have been added are male.
-We need to add at least one strong female character that will balance the gender base and appeal to more players.
+A female character was added to the game to increase diversity.
 <br><br>
 10: Platform Diversity………………............Accepted As Implemented<br>
 The game can be played on multiple computer platforms such as Windows, Linux, Unix, and Mac.
 We created game files usable on each of these platforms starting with Demo 2.